 If you are applying to immigrate to the United States you must be admissible.
-If you have certain past criminal convictions, misrepresentation to obtain a visa, unlawful presence, false claim to U.S. citizenship, you may be inadmissible.
-This means you may be barred from obtaining a green card or immigrating unless a waiver is available and the Attorney General approves a waiver for you.
+If you have certain past criminal convictions, lied to obtain a visa or entry, unlawful presence, false claim to U.S. citizenship or other immigration violations, you may be inadmissible.
+This means you may be barred from obtaining a green card or immigrating unless a waiver is available and the Attorney General approves your waiver.

 Green card through Marriage – Spouse

 If the marriage is less than two years old at the time you are granted a green card you will receive a 2 year “conditional permanent resident card”.
 This means that the conditional resident status will terminate unless you file a joint or waiver petition to remove conditions on residence on form I-751 within 90 days before your conditional green card expires.

 If you the foreign spouse outside the United States, you must undergo a two-step process, called consular processing to become an immigrant.
 First, the United States Citizenship and Immigration Services (USCIS) must approve a form i-130 petition for alien relative petition filed by the U.S. citizen or permanent resident.
 In most cases no interview is required of the U.S. petitioner but interviews at a USCIS local office may be involved in a minority of cases.
 Second, if you are outside the United States the National Visa Center will notify you to complete processing for an immigrant visa when an immigrant visa number is available.
 An immigrant visa number is immediately available if your US spouse is a citizen.
 If your US spouse is a lawful permanent resident immigrant visa availability is government by the Visa Bulletin.
 When the U.S. consulate in your home country interviews you and issues you an immigrant visa you become a permanent resident when you are inspected and lawfully admitted to the United States at a port of entry.

 Family Green Card for a Parent